 Every great tasting pie starts with a flaky, melt-in-your-mouth pie crust.
 You will won’t believe how easy it is to make this gluten-free pie crust!

 The first few times I made a gluten-free pie crust from scratch, I used recipes calling for egg.
 The crust tasted okay but I really wanted a pie pastry with the same texture and taste of Grandmas!
 Really, was that expecting too much?

 I decided to use my favorite gluten-free almond flour blend.
 I love how it measures cup-for-cup to regular flour.
 This flour makes converting traditional recipes to gluten-free a breeze.

 After adding the flour, I mixed in the fat and water.
 It was pretty simple.
-As with traditional pie crust, the secret to a great gluten–free pie crust is keeping the ingredients cold.
+As with traditional pie crust, the secret to a great gluten-free pie crust is keeping the ingredients cold.
 The cold helps keep the fat solid for as long as possible and it prevents a tough crust.
-I like to keep a bottled water in my refrigerator at all times.
+I keep a bottled water in my refrigerator at all times.

 You can combine the dough by using a pastry blender, two knives or a food processor.
 My favorite pie making tool is my Kitchen Aid Stand Mixer.
 I use the paddle to mix the dough.
 It is super easy and the dough comes out perfect ever time!
 Regardless of what kitchen tool you use, cut in the shortening or butter until the crumbs are the size of peas.
 After mixing the dough, separate it into round disks.
-Wrap each disk in plastic wrap and toss in the fridge for ten minutes or so.
+Wrap each disk in plastic wrap and put it in the fridge for 30 minutes or so.
 You will want to place the second disk of dough in the fridge while you are working with the first one.

 Gluten-free pie dough is fragile but it is also very forgiving, much more so than traditional flour crusts.
 If this easy gluten-free pie crust breaks as you are putting it in the pie plate, simply press it back together using your fingers.Print